cscorley/dissertation/chapters/3_previous/3_dupbugs.md

 12. If the request priorities were the same
 13. If the requests were for the same program component (i.e., package)
 14. If the requests were of the same type (i.e., bug report or feature request)
-15. If the requests were marked as duplicates
+15. If the requests were duplicates

 To evaluate our new features, we used the dataset provided by